USAFA-ECE/ece382/docs/Assignments/lab4.md

 A: It is not possible.
 You should load, XOR, and store one byte at a time.
 <br>

 Q: I am struggling with the CMP statement in decrypt after I call the XOR_bytes.
-I do not know what comparing the R0 returned from XOR_bytes to the null character does.
+I do not know what comparing the R0 returned from XOR_bytes to the EOM character does.
 <br>
-A: The null character is the last character of the message, and that is why you're comparing each char to it.
+A: The EOM character is the last character of the message, and that is why you're comparing each char to it.
 It is to check if that's the end of the message, like a terminating char.
-Also, you want to compare the decrpyted byte to the null character so you can tell when to leave the loop.
+Also, you want to compare the decrpyted byte to the EOM character so you can tell when to leave the loop.
 <br>

 Q: Is there an easy way to check if the encrypted message is correct?